consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

   - the intention is to eventually leverage OAuth2 to secure these resources, either in concert with OIDC or out of band
 - Each party MUST include an HTTP `Authorization` header in each response containing the SHA-512 hash of their secret.
 - Requests which do not have an `Authorization` header MUST receive an `401` HTTP response.

+### 3.08 Processing Extensions & "Expected By" dates

+When a Covered Business acknowledges receipt of a Data Rights Request and moves it in to `in_progress` state, the request's `expected_by` field SHOULD be populated based on either an estimate provided by the Covered Business or the deadline prescribed by the legal regime the request is submitted under.
+Consider, for example, [California's legal regime](https://transcend.io/laws/cpra/#section-15) prescribes up to 90 days extension so long as they are made within 45 days; If a request is extended, this request must also be extended with a `processing_details` field detailing a reason for the Request's extension to notify the consumer of this delay.
+The intent of the `processing_details` field is to add additional color to already-defined `state`/`reason` combinations.
+States which cannot be encoded without reaching for free-form text should be integrated in to the state transition table.

+When applying changes to Data Rights Requests in this fashion, the Privacy Infrastructure Provider SHALL attempt to notify the Authorized Agent using the [Data Rights Status Callback](#2041-post-status_callback-response).

 ## 4.0 Protocol Roadmap